tuppp1/Data-Science-for-Concrete/README.md

 ## 🧱 Data Structures

-Well-designed data structures are fundamental to **reproducible, interoperable, and scalable** data-driven research in concrete materials and structures.
 The following formats and conceptual frameworks are commonly used in materials informatics and concrete science:

 - **📊 Tabular Data (CSV, SQL)**